-I expect that the sign of the treatment effects I estimate will generalize to interventions that shift students from less to more selective colleges and to policies that move students from teaching to research-oriented universities.
-I draw these conclusions from (1) my evidence that the political gradients among students, faculty, and college graduates along these dimensions of enrollment generalize outside the state of California and from (2) the historical fact that many states and countries have tiered university systems similar to California's "Master Plan for Higher Education" (Kerr et al., 2001b).
-Still, it is worth noting that there are limitations to this field setting; the UC's top percent policy changes multiple margins of college enrollment simultaneously and could influence students' politics through several plausible mechanisms.
+I expect that my findings will generalize to highly selective colleges in other locations and higher education sectors.
+I draw this conclusion from (1) evidence that the association between college selectivity and left-liberalism among students generalizes to the United States as a whole, (2) descriptive statistics showing UC students have similar political outcomes to peers at similarly selective colleges in other settings like USC, NYU, and the University of Michigan, (3), evidence that the selectivity gradients in peer and faculty characteristics in California parallel those in the US overall, and (4) the fact that most states and countries have tiered college systems based on selectivity similar to California's "Master Plan for Higher Education" (Kerr et al., 2001b).
+Still, it is worth noting that there is an important limitation to this field setting; the UC's top percent policy could influence students' politics through several plausible mechanisms.

 My findings offer some obvious directions for future work.
-While I focus on the effects of research universities, my estimates may differ in direction or magnitude from other forms of higher education, like graduate schools and community colleges, or from identity-specialized four-year institutions, like Catholic schools, women's colleges, or HBCUs.
+While I focus on the effects of selective colleges, my estimates may differ in direction or magnitude from other forms of higher education, like graduate schools and community colleges, or from identity-specialized four-year institutions, like Catholic schools, women's colleges, or HBCUs.
 Another promising line of work may provide evidence on the extent to which coursework, curricula, or particular majors may have heterogeneous effects (Brocic and Miles, 2021).